Thomas-George-T/thomas-george-t.github.io/content/publication/A Tale of Two Cities - Clustering Neighborhoods of London and Paris/index.md

 publication: "*Analytics Vidhya*"
 publication_short: ""

-abstract: Clustering Neighborhoods of London and Paris using Machine Learning
+abstract: Clustering Neighborhoods of London and Paris using Machine Learning.
+The algorithm used is K-means.
+This is the capstone project of the IBM Data Science Professional Certificate.

 # Summary.
 An optional shortened abstract.
 summary: Clustering Neighborhoods of London and Paris using Machine Learning